Nate Eaton: Boston Red Sox

 On November 20, 2024, Eaton signed a minor-league contract with the Boston Red Sox.
 He was assigned to the Triple-A Worcester Red Sox to begin the 2025 season.
 On June 1, the Red Sox selected Eaton's contract and added him to their active roster; he was optioned back to Triple-A the following day, then recalled on June 16.
 After being optioned to Triple-A on July 9, he was again recalled on August 18.

+Eaton was again optioned to Triple-A Worcester to begin the 2026 season.

+International career

+Eaton was on the Great Britain team during the 2026 World Baseball Classic.
+He had all three of Britain's hits in a 9–1 defeat to Team USA, including a first-pitch home run off reigning AL Cy Young Award Winner Tarik Skubal, and finished the tournament with a batting average of .316 across the four games Britain played.